What Is 3D Urban Architecture Design Software?

 Tripo AI

-Tripo AI is an AI-powered platform for 3D content creation and one of the best 3D urban architecture design tools, offering a suite of features for architects and designers to rapidly generate high-fidelity 3D models from text and images.
+Tripo AI is an AI-powered platform for 3D content creation and one of the best 3D urban architecture design tools, offering a suite of tools and services for creators, developers, and marketers to generate high-fidelity 3D models from text and images in seconds.

 Tripo AI